suvhotta/designing-data-intensive-applications/internet basics/how_internet_works.md

 - Data always get past through our network, although not meant for us.
 Its job of the network card to keep/discard the data.

+### Difference between ARP(Address resolution protocol) and NAT(Network address translation)?
+- ARP is for one computer to determine another computer's MAC address.
+It is a protocol to resolve a dynamic IP address to a MAC address.
+First the sender looks internally in the ARP cache for the MAC.
+If not present, then sender will send a broadcast message to all computers in the network.
+The receiver will respond with its MAC address in a uni-cast message.
+- NAT on the other hand is more of a router thing.
+Its purpose is to prevent shortage of IPV4 addresses.
+NAT helps to translate public IP address to private IP address.
+The router is assigned a public IP address.
+Internally for all the systems connected are given internal private IP addresses.
+The router translates this during every incoming/outgoing request.